Welcome to “alanberkowitz.com”

-This site is designed to provide you with an introduction to my work and teaching through articles, interviews, and examples of workshops and lectures.
+This site is designed to provide you with an introduction to my work and teaching through articles, interviews, video clips, and examples of workshops and lectures.
 Topical areas covered include sexual assault prevention, the social norms approach, alcohol and other drug prevention, leadership development, anti-oppression and social justice work, and bringing spirituality into our lives through exposure to perennial wisdom traditions.

 I have also included biographical information and testimonials in case you are interested in bringing me to your community as a speaker or trainer.
 My work brings me to colleges and universities, military bases and academies, non-profit institutions and schools, places of worship, and spiritual centers around the world and it would be a pleasure to visit you and to support your work.

 Feel free to contact me at any time by e-mail or telephone.

 I thought he was awesome!
 I was really glad to see something like that happening on our campus!
 He made so many good points.
 I also thought that questions and answers were especially effective as they pertained particularly to our campus, and to some specific situations and climate that have occurred in the past.

 Ohio Weslyan University

 I have had the pleasure of hearing Alan speak for two large groups as well as several small.
 Alan's presentations are poignant and he is able to gear his talk well to his target audience so that it is meaningful to each participant individually.
 I have been impressed with his quiet gentle way of directing the discussion.
 He is great at bringing the audience into the discussion.
 I have found him to be extremely knowledgeable about his subject matter.
 Students, administrators and faculty all related to him well.

 Julie M. Preito

 Bishop Wellness Center